asheshwor/mvslide/index.md

 ## 8     AE          AU  5890   -27   133  24.0  54.0        9  2
 ```

-* In the next step, the source and destination coordinates are replaced with locations of cities in the from the country or region.
+* In the next step, the source and destination coordinates are replaced with locations of cities from the country or region.

 --- .class #id bg:#F0F0F0